cyhex/streamcrab/README.md

 This is the second version of the tool, and it is rewritten completely from previous version (still available in legacy branch)

-Features and Changes from legacy version
+Features and Changes from previous version
 ----------------------------------------

 - Supports MaxEnt and Bayes classifiers (defaults to MaxEnt)